CIRED/Res-IRF4/readme.md

 Folder name is by default `ddmmyyyy_hhmm` (launching date and hour).
 By default, only a  selection of the most important results are available and graphs.

-To get a detailed view of the results add `o True`.
-Detailed results are .pkl files (serialize format by the pickle library).

 A configuration file must be declared.
-An example of configuration file is in the `input/phebus` folder under the name of `config.json`.
+An example of configuration file is in the `input` folder under the name of `config.json`.
 The Res-IRF script use Multiprocessing tool to launch multiple scenarios in the same time.

 In the `output/ddmmyyyy_hhmm` folder:
 - One folder for each scenario declared in the configuration file with detailed outputs:
-    - `detailed.csv` detailed output readable directly with an Excel-like tool
+    - `output.csv` detailed output readable directly with an Excel-like tool
-    - `summary_input.csv` summary of main input
-    - copy of `parameters.json` and `config.son` used for the run
 - `.png` graphs comparing scenarios launch in the same config file.